8pointers/tdd-in-javascript-exercises/client/src/ex-3/README.md

 ## Exercise 1

-Implement a GameOfLife class.
+Implement a GameOfLife class/constructor function/factory function (whatever the preference) so that:

-- It should be able to keep track of the state of the game.
+- it can keep track of the state of the game
-- It should allow the state of any cell to be toggled.
+- it allows the state of any cell to be toggled (if it was alive it should die, if it was dead it should become alive)
+- it can compute and put game in the next state